system-transparency/stfe/doc/design.md

 We consider a powerful attacker that gained control of a target's signing and release infrastructure.
 This covers a weaker form of attacker that is able to sign data and distribute it to a subset of isolated users.
-For example, this is essentially what FBI requested from Apple in the San Bernardino case [\[FBI-Apple\]](https://www.eff.org/cases/apple-challenges-fbi-all-writs-act-order).
+For example, this is essentially what the FBI requested from Apple in the San Bernardino case [\[FBI-Apple\]](https://www.eff.org/cases/apple-challenges-fbi-all-writs-act-order).
 The fact that signing keys and related infrastructure components get compromised should not be controversial these days [\[SolarWinds\]](https://www.zdnet.com/article/third-malware-strain-discovered-in-solarwinds-supply-chain-attack/).